Academic freedom: South Africa

+Turkey

+In 2016, Erdogan was given the power to appoint professors by decree.
+This, along with firings, harassment and imprisonment of academics helped to drop Turkey to one of the countries with the lowest academic freedom in the world by 2021, leading to protests at institutions like Boğaziçi University.

 United Kingdom

 The Robbins Report on Higher Education, commissioned by the British government and published in 1963, devoted a full chapter, Chapter XVI, to Academic freedom and its scope.
 This gives a detailed discussion of the importance attached both to freedom of individual academics and of the institution itself.
 In a world, both then and now, where illiberal governments are all too ready to attack freedom of expression, the Robbins committee saw the (then) statutory protection given to academic freedom as giving some protection for society as a whole from any temptation to mount such attacks.

 When Margaret Thatcher's government sought to remove many of the statutory protections of academic freedom which Robbins had regarded as so important, she was partly frustrated by a hostile amendment to her bill in the House of Lords.
 This incorporated into what became the 1988 Education Reform Act, the legal right of academics in the UK 'to question and test received wisdom and to put forward new ideas and controversial or unpopular opinions without placing themselves in jeopardy of losing their jobs or the privileges they may have'.
 These principles of academic freedom are thus articulated in the statutes of most UK universities.
 Professor Kathleen Stock formerly of University of Sussex resigned from her role due to controversy from students and the media regarding her transphobic views.
 In response to such concerns, the Equality and Human Rights Commission has issued guidance.
 The Guidance provides detailed procedures for universities to consider in determining whether or not specific events can go ahead.
 It also provides ways to reduce any potential barriers for freedom of speech in regards to specific events.
 The guidance also makes clear the statutory requirement of universities to ensure they protect freedom of speech on campus however as well as compliance with the Prevent Strategy and the Equality Act 2010.
 In 2016 the Warden of Wadham College Oxford, a lawyer previously Director of Public Prosecutions, pointed out that the Conservative government's anti-terrorism "Prevent" strategy legislation has placed on universities 'a specific enforceable duty ... to prevent the expression of views that are otherwise entirely compatible with the criminal law'.